 Despite the challenges of buying car insurance after an interruption in coverage, it’s still wise to research rates.
 Each insurance company assesses risk differently, so even if you have a lapsed policy, you can still find a lower rate by doing a car insurance comparison.
 For instance, some insurers specialize in high-risk driver policies so that you may get a more affordable price from one of those carriers.

-If you are changing your driving situation – you will still be driving frequently but won’t have your own car – consider getting a non-owners car insurance policy to avoid a lapse in coverage.
+If you are changing your driving situation – you will still be driving frequently but won’t have a car – consider getting a non-owners car insurance policy to avoid a lapse in coverage.

-Non-owner car insurance is often used by high-risk drivers who are required to buy a liability policy to keep a driver’s license.
+Non-owner car insurance is often used by high-risk drivers who must buy a liability policy to keep a driver’s license.
 But it is also used by drivers who don’t own cars and rent frequently or are trying to keep continuous coverage.

 A non-owner policy will generally cost much less than an owner’s policy.
 The average cost of a non-owners policy is $380, according to a 2022 CarInsurance.com data study.
-The low rate is because insurance company risk is lower than that of a car owner who drives on a daily basis.
+The low rate is because the insurance company’s risk is lower than for that of a car owner who drives daily.

-The premium amount is, however, dependent upon normal rating factors, such as your driving record and where you live so you could pay much more than that.
+The premium amount is, however, dependent upon standard rating factors, such as your driving record and where you live so you could pay much more than that.